draggett/arena-webhub/README.md

   * The application on this hub needs to authorise the proxying of things from behind the firewall using the URL space it reserved when configuring the hub.

-  * The application on this hub needs to authorise access for things from behind the firewall using the URL space it reserved when configuring the hub.

     ```javascript
     thing.proxy(jwt);  // republish the thing that connects using this token
     ```

 * As a hub outside of the firewall that acts as the sole client for a thing exposed behind the firewall, for example, where a device vendor seeks to monitor the operation of a device in order to provide predictive maintenance.

-  * The application needs to designate the JSON Web Token that will be used by the remote hub that owns the thing
+  * The application on this hub needs to designate the JSON Web Token that will be used by the remote hub that owns the thing

     ```javascript
     thing.setOwner(jwt); // provide access to the thing that uses this token